xraypy/xraylarch/doc/plotting/index.rst

    This is essentially the same a :func:`plot`, but with the option  `new=True`.
    The rest of the arguments are as listed in  :ref:`Table of Plot Arguments <plotopt_table>`.

-.. method:: scatterplot(x, y, **kws)

-   A scatterplot differs from a line plot in that the set of x, y values are not assumed to be in any particular order, and so are not connected with a line.
-Arguments are very similar to those for :func:`plot`, and are listed in  :ref:`Table of Plot Arguments <plotopt_table>`.

-.. method:: update_trace(x, y, trace=1, win=1, side='left')

-   updates an existing trace.

-   :param x:     array of x values
-   :param y:     array of y values
-   :param win:   integer index of window for plot (1 is the first window)
-   :param trace: integer index for the trace (1 is the first trace)
-   :param side:  which y axis to use ('left' or 'right').

-   This function is particularly useful for data to be plotted is changing and you wish to update traces from a previous :func:`plot` with new data without completely redrawing the entire plot.
-Using this method is substantially faster than replotting, and should be used for dynamic plots, such as plottting the progress of some function during a fit.
-   Note that you cannot change properties such as color here -- these will be inherited from the existing trace.
-In that sense, most of the properties of the trace and of the plot as a whole remain unchanged, it just happens that the data for the trace has been replaced.

 .. _plotopt_table: